Asymptotically Optimal Scheduling of Multiple Parallelizable Job Classes: The Policy

+One limitation of our results thus far is that one may not know their system's scaling regime.
+Theorems \ref{thm:if:opt} and \ref{thm:snds} suggest that one must know the system scaling behavior in order to select an asymptotically optimal policy.
+We therefore propose a \emph{threshold-based policy}, \thrpolicy, that dynamically chooses between LPF and SERPT without knowing the system scaling regime. \thrpolicy toggles between LPF and SERPT depending on whether the number of jobs in the system exceeds some threshold, $\tau \approx k$.
+When the number of jobs in the system is less than $\tau$, \thrpolicy uses LPF to defer parallelizable work and avoid idling servers.
+When the number of jobs in the system is at least $\tau$, \thrpolicy uses SERPT to minimize queueing time.

+Given two job classes with $c_1=1$ and $c_2=k$, we show that \thrpolicy is asymptotically optimal in both \shw and \snds regimes.
+While our theoretical results are limited to this two-class case, we show in Section \ref{sec:eval} that \thrpolicy also performs well with additional inelastic and elastic classes of jobs.

-\thrpolicy combines LPF and SERPT to get the best aspects of each policy.
-For some threshold value, $\tau$, \thrpolicy performs LPF when the total number of jobs $N \leq \tau$. \thrpolicy performs SERPT when $N > \tau$.
-The threshold value $\tau$ affects the traffic regimes in which \thrpolicy is asymptotically optimal.
+The exact threshold value, $\tau$, affects the traffic regimes in which \thrpolicy is asymptotically optimal.
 We show that when $\tau=\omega(k)$, \thrpolicy is asymptotically optimal in \shw and conventional heavy traffic regimes.
-Furthermore, \thrpolicy is optimal in the super-NDS regime where $\alpha = o(k/\tau)$.
-Note that the threshold value $\tau$ can be any function that is $\omega(k)$, but its exact order affects the optimality result in the super-NDS regime.
-For example, we can choose $\tau$ to be $\tau=k\log^* k$.
+Furthermore, \thrpolicy is asymptotically optimal in any super-NDS regime where $\alpha = o(k/\tau)$.
+That is, the threshold value $\tau$ can be any function that is $\omega(k)$, but its exact order affects the optimality result in the super-NDS regime.
+For example, we can choose $\tau$ to be $\tau=k\log^* k$, where $\log^*$ is the iterated logarithm function.
 Then in the super-NDS regime, \thrpolicy is asymptotically optimal when $\alpha=o(1/\log^* k)$.
-Hence, \thrpolicy is optimal in an arbitrarily large portion of the \snds regimes, depending on the choice of $\tau$.
+Hence, \thrpolicy can be asymptotically optimal in an arbitrarily large portion of the \snds regimes, depending on the choice of $\tau$.
+We state this formally in Theorem \ref{thm:thr:opt}, below. \begin{samepage} \begin{restatable}{theorem}{thropt} Consider the problem of scheduling $\ell=2$ classes of parallelizable jobs with $c_1=1$ and $c_2=k$.
+Consider the \thrpolicy policy with a threshold value $\tau=\omega(k)$.
+For any policy, $\pi$: \begin{enumerate} \item If $\alpha = \omega(\sqrt{k\log k})$, then $\kinfty \frac{\ET{\pi}}{\ET{\THRESH}} \geq 1.$